Why move to Canada? Wondering if Canada is a good place to live? Here’s the ultimate guide to all the fantastic advantages of living in Canada!

 Canadian houses tend to be much larger than their UK counterparts.
-This is of course due in part to the fact that there’s a lot more space on offer.
+This is, of course, due in part to the fact that there’s a lot more space on offer.
 You will find that even the average family home feels a lot more spacious, and having more room makes it easier for families to get on well!

 4: Great job opportunities

-Canada’s economy is growing, and growth inspires more need which opens up all sorts of opportunities for all kinds of professions.
+Canada’s economy is growing, and growth inspires more need, which opens up all sorts of opportunities for all kinds of professions.

 5: Family friendly

 Canada is really built for families.
-In the suburban streets there’s a feeling of safety and togetherness with lots of community events such as barbecues and festivals catering to families with kids.
+In the suburban streets, there’s a feeling of safety and togetherness with lots of community events such as barbecues and festivals catering to families with kids.

-No matter whether it’s playing outdoors, education, places to visit, eating out, a positive environment or future opportunities – Canada offers it all.
+Whether it’s playing outdoors, education, places to visit, eating out, a positive environment or future opportunities – Canada offers it all.

 6: Outdoor lifestyle